tlack/hairytext/README.md

 * Label text inside examples as entities - for instance "time reference" or "place name"
 * Filter by entity tags or labels
 * Train online via web interface and report live training progress (rough..)
+* Support for multiple projects (some bugs)

 # Future

+* Make into embeddable component like LiveDashboard
 * Support for "one at a time" editing that's more about a workflow of doing one labeling task after another
-* Support for multiple projects (really half assed right now)
 * Image tagging (including objects inside images)
 * Assist in generating low-confidence predictions to more quickly improve model
 * Each project should have its own DETS files
-* API to label, view predictions log
+* APIs to: label examples new and old, bulk predict, view predictions log
 * Learn from embeddings (BERT, I'm looking at you)
+* uPlot training graphs

 # Bugs